China February factory activity shrinks to three-year low, export orders worst in a decade

 Manufacturing output contracted in February for the first time since January 2009, during the depths of the global crisis.
 A breakdown of the survey’s findings showed the output sub-index fell to 49.5 from 50.9 the previous month.

-Manufacturers also continued to cut jobs, a trend Beijing is closely watching as its weighs more support measures.
+Manufacturers continued to cut jobs more aggressively, a trend Beijing is closely watching as its weighs more support measures.
+The pace of job-shedding was the fastest since December 2015.

-New export orders shrank for a ninth straight month, and at a sharper rate, amid faltering global demand.
+New export orders shrank for a ninth straight month, and at a sharper rate, in the latest sign of deteriorating global demand.
 The sub-index fell to 45.2, the lowest since February 2009, from 46.9 in January.

 But total new orders — an indicator of future activity — edged back into expansionary territory, suggesting some improvement in domestic demand.
 The sub-index rose to 50.6 from 49.6 in January, after falling for two consecutive months.

-However, China watchers typically advise caution over interpreting the country’s economic data early in the year because of the timing of the week-long Lunar New Year holidays.
+China watchers typically advise caution over interpreting the country’s economic data early in the year because of the timing of the week-long Lunar New Year holidays.

 Many firms scale back operations or close for long periods around the holidays, which began on Feb.
 4 this year.
 But workers, business owners and labor activists have told Reuters that companies have shut earlier than usual as the trade war bites, with some likely to close for good.